ctb/titus-blog/src/2015-semi-streaming-paper.rst

 * Repeats!
 How does all this stuff work with repeats!?
-I did a lot of work simulating repetitive sequences and couldn't find any place where repeats actually cosed problems.
+I did a lot of work simulating repetitive sequences and couldn't find any place where repeats actually caused problems.
 My intuition now tells me that repeats are not actually a problem for methods that interrogate De Bruijn graphs using entire reads as an index into the graph, but I'd welcome someone telling me I'm wrong and either telling me